udhos/blog/index.md

 ---
-title: Welcome to my blog
+title: Blogando sobre Computing
 ---

-# Hello
+# Início

+Clear is better than clever.